piccard21/busy-load/README.md

 ## Options

-Here's a list of all default-options you can use and modify on the plugin:
+Here's a list of all the default-options you can use and modify on the plugin:

 ```
 color: "#fff",